Liam O'Grady

-Liam O'Grady (born 1950) is a senior United States district judge of the United States District Court for the Eastern District of Virginia and a Judge of the Alien Terrorist Removal Court.
+Liam O'Grady (born 1950) is a former United States district judge of the United States District Court for the Eastern District of Virginia.
+In 2020, he was appointed as a judge of the United States Foreign Intelligence Surveillance Court and as a judge of the Alien Terrorist Removal Court.
+He retired in August 2023.

 Early life and education

 Born in Newark, New Jersey, O'Grady attended Glen Ridge High School, graduating in 1968.
 He received a Bachelor of Arts degree from Franklin & Marshall College in 1973 and a Juris Doctor from George Mason University School of Law in 1977.

-Professional career
+Career

-He was in private practice in Virginia from 1992 to 2003.
+O'Grady was in private practice in Virginia from 1992 to 2003.
 He was an Assistant commonwealth's attorney for the Commonwealth of Virginia from 1982 to 1986.
-He was an Assistant United States Attorney of the Eastern District of Virginia from 1986 to 1992.
-He was a United States magistrate judge for the Eastern District of Virginia from 2003 to 2007.
+He was an assistant United States attorney of the Eastern District of Virginia from 1986 to 1992.

 Federal judicial service

+O'Grady was a United States magistrate judge for the Eastern District of Virginia from 2003 to 2007.
 On January 9, 2007, O'Grady was nominated by President George W. Bush to a seat on the United States District Court for the Eastern District of Virginia vacated by Claude M. Hilton.
 O'Grady was confirmed by the United States Senate on July 9, 2007, and received his commission on July 11, 2007.
 He assumed senior status on May 1, 2020.
-In 2021, he was appointed to the Alien Terrorist Removal Court.
+In 2021, he was appointed to the Alien Terrorist Removal Court and as a judge of the Foreign Intelligence Surveillance Court.
+He retired from active service on August 18, 2023.